temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

 4. Note that after this `setHandler` method, the code uses `await condition` to waait for the `signal` to be received before continuing to the next step - billing the customer or returning an error.
 5. Save the file.

-## Part C: Getting a Handle on the Workflow to Signal
+## Part C: Create a Handle on the Pizza Workflow

 The `fulfillOrderWorkflow` Workflow is used to fulfill an order (making and delivering Pizzas).
 If these steps are completed successfully, we want to use `fulfillOrderWorkflow` to signal to `pizzaWorkflow` that the order was complete and the customer can now be billed.
 Note that both `fulfillOrderWorkflow` and `pizzaWorkflow` take in the same input parameter: the order details.